general-molecular-simulations/so3lr/README.md

 ## Dimer Binding Energy Calculations

-You can calculate binding energies with SO3LR as reported in the preprint (Fig. 2B).
-The binding energy is computed as the difference between the bound dimer and non-interacting monomers (separated by a distance larger than the long-range cutoff) with charges assigned for each monomer separately.
+You can calculate binding energies with SO3LR as reported in the paper (Fig. 2B).
+The binding energy is computed as the difference between the energies of the bound dimer and the non-interacting monomers (separated by a distance larger than the long-range cutoff), with charges assigned to each monomer separately to prevent spurious charge transfer.

 For XYZ files with dimer metadata (`charge_a`, `charge_b`, `selection_a`, `selection_b`, like [NCIAtlas](https://github.com/Honza-R/NCIAtlas/blob/main/geometries/NCIA_D1200/1.01.01_100.xyz) format), generate original and translated structures: